unikraft/wayfinder/README.md

 | `builds`             | After generating possible permutations from the set of parameters and their possible values, each permutation will perform a "build" where the image is constructed using the unique values of the parameters.
 The `builds` table contains information such as the state of the build, such as whether it succeded or not, output information, and total runtime for the build.                                                                                     |
 | `tests`              | Once a unique build is completed, a test will be performed on the resulting artifacts.
 The `tests` table contains information and th e state of the test, for example whether it passed or failed and how long it took to complete.                                                                                                                                                                                                                                 |
 | `results`            | For successful tests, a number of results will be generated.
 Since jobs can submit custom results, each entry in the results table represents the unqiue entry for the job's test results.
 A job may have multiple results and they are saved here.                                                                                                                                                                                                                |

-Example configuration files can be found in [examples/](examples/) directory of this repository.

 ## Cite